 From a New York Times account today:

 The government television station and a television station that supports the president were taken off the air.
 Television and radio stations broadcast no news.
-Only wealthy Hondurans with access to the Internet and cable television were able to follow the day’s events.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Only wealthy Hondurans with access to the Internet and cable television were able to follow the day’s events.Liz Cox Barrett is a writer at CJR.